ratriv/testapp_assesment/roles/minikube/README.md

   * **docker_machine_xhyve_driver_version** is the version of the XHyve driver to install.
 Defaults to `v0.3.3`.
 You can find all versions [here](https://github.com/zchee/docker-machine-driver-xhyve/releases).

-Note: this is ignored when installing on Linux.

 Example Playbook
 ----------------